SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 v2c_perm = np.argsort(self._cn_idx)

-# and the inverse operation;
+# And the inverse operation

 v2c_perm_inv = np.argsort(v2c_perm)